jcu-eresearch/dc24-rich-data-capture/_posts/2013-01-31-case-study-artificial-tree-setup-part-2.md

 =========
 Once the project has been setup, submitted and approved:
 * Metadata records are create and exported to ReDBox, which then publishes them nationally to Reseach Data Australia (RDA).
 This is targetted advertising of the research you have collected, gaining you recognition!
-* Data is streamed directly from the artificial tree into the database, so all you need to do is fix the odd sensor eaten by a possum!
+* Data is streamed directly from the artificial tree into the database.